sahilbishnoi26/Financial-Advisor-AI-Agents/README.md

 # Multi-Agent AI Financial Advisors

 ## Description
-This project demonstrates how to create and orchestrate multiple AI agents, one specialized in financial analysis and another in web research, using **OpenAIChat (gpt-4o-mini)** to provide context-aware, natural language responses.
-The code also includes optional support for open-source models from Groq, which can be uncommented and configured as needed.
+This project demonstrates how to create and orchestrate multiple AI agents, one specialized in financial analysis and another in web research, using **UPDATE: SOTA DeepSeek R1 open-sorce model via Groq** replacing **OpenAIChat (gpt-4o-mini)** to provide context-aware, natural language responses.

 ## Features
 - **Financial Analyst Agent**: Fetches real-time stock data, fundamentals, and analyst recommendations using `YFinanceTools`.
 - **Web Research Agent**: Gathers fresh information via `DuckDuckGo`.
 - **Agent Teaming**: Multiple agents collaborate to combine insights into a unified response.
-- **Customizable AI Models**: Supports OpenAIChat (`gpt-4o-mini`) and optional open-source models from Groq (`llama-3.3-70b-versatile`).
+- **AI Models**: Uses `DeepSeek-R1-distill-llama-70b` with optional support for other models like OpenAIChat (`gpt-4o-mini`) and Groq (`llama-3.3-70b-versatile`).
 - **Dynamic Questions**: Easily modify the query to get responses tailored to your needs.

 ## Technologies Used